thumbliner/thumbliner/small-talk.md

 I’m fine, thank you.
 You?<br>

 Can you believe this weather?
-I find this city most beautiful in the rain.<br>
+I actually find this city most beautiful in the rain.<br>

 What have you been up to?
 Studying how music talks.<br>

-What do you think about Artificial Intelligence?
+What do you think about A.I.?
-I don’t have any interesting thoughts on it.<br>
+I don’t have any good thoughts on it.<br>

 What about the economy?
 What about it?<br>